oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 Finally, the code to generate the ERD presented at the beginning of the example is easily generated from the JADN model.
 In this specific example code for the widely-used GraphViz tool is provided.
-JADN tooling can created "diagram as text" code for GraphVIZ and PlantUML with varying levels of detail.
-For example, contrast the simple conceptual view of the music libary in [Figure 3-Concept](#figure-3-concept----music-library-conceptual-overview) with the detailed ERD at the start of this section
+JADN tooling can created "diagram as text" code for GraphVIZ and PlantUML with varying levels of detail (i.e., Conceptual, Logical, Informational).
-([Figure 3-7](#figure-3-7----simple-university-example-erd)).
+For example, contrast the simple conceptual view of the music libary in [Figure 3-Concept](#figure-3-concept----music-library-conceptual-overview) with the detailed informational ERD at the start of this section ([Figure 3-7](#figure-3-7----simple-university-example-erd)).

 ###### Figure 3-11 -- Simple University Example ERD Source Code (GraphViz)